MundiaNderi/Advice-generator-app/README.md

 ## The challenge

-To build out this advice generator app using the [Advice Slip API](https://api.adviceslip.com) and get it looking as close to the design as possible.
+Was to build out this advice generator app using the [Advice Slip API](https://api.adviceslip.com) and get it looking as close to the design as possible.

 Users should be able to: